tiagomenegaz/frac-turtle/README.md

-# uwa-2014-cits1401-sierpinski
+# Python Artist!

+This is a CITS1401 lab exercise - one of the funniest labs.
-Drawing a fractal triangle Sierpinski using Turtle module
+I programmed a Sierpinski triangle using Turtle module.